martinchernyavskiy/Notes/CS/Hardware/ECE 252/Instructions and the Instruction Cycle.md

 - Instructions that can be executed are defined by ISA
 - Instructions are divided up into fields, each representing info about the instruction
 - *Opcode* field indicated the operation type
+- Control Unit knows what needs to be done by analyzing the bits of the instructions